Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/Security/CertificateAuthenticationWithPki/readme.md

 2. Open the certificate store in read-only mode.
 3. Find all certificates that are currently valid.
 4. Display the Windows certificate selection UI to choose from the returned certificates.
-5. Create the ArcGIS Runtime credential with the chosen certificate.
+5. Create the credential with the chosen certificate.
 6. Create the Portal, explicitly passing in the credential that was created.

 ## Relevant API